Lolita fashion

 Lolita fashion (ロリータ・ファッション, rorīta fasshon) is a subculture from Japan that is highly influenced by Victorian clothing and styles from the Rococo period.
 A very distinctive property of Lolita fashion is the aesthetic of cuteness.
-This clothing subculture can be categorized into three main substyles: 'gothic', 'classic', and 'sweet'.
-Many other substyles such as 'sailor', 'country', 'hime' (princess), 'guro' (grotesque), 'qi' and 'wa' (based on traditional Chinese and Japanese dress), 'punk', 'shiro' (white), 'kuro' (black), and 'steampunk' lolita also exist.
-This style evolved into a widely followed subculture in Japan and other countries in the 1990s and 2000s and may have waned in Japan as of the 2010s as the fashion became more mainstream.
+This clothing subculture can be categorized into three main substyles: gothic, classic, and sweet.
+Many other substyles such as sailor, country, hime (princess), guro (grotesque), qi and wa (based on traditional Chinese and Japanese dress, respectively), punk, shiro (white), kuro (black), and steampunk Lolita also exist.
+This style evolved into a widely followed subculture in Japan and other countries in the 1990s and 2000s, although its popularity has waned in Japan as of the 2010s as alternative fashions fell in popularity.

 Description

 The main feature of Lolita fashion is the volume of the skirt, created by wearing a petticoat or crinoline.
 The skirt can be either bell-shaped or A-line shaped.
-Components of the lolita wardrobe consist mainly of a blouse (long or short sleeves) with a skirt or a dress, which usually comes to the knees.
-Lolitas frequently wear wigs in combination with other headwear such as hair bows or a bonnet (similar to a Poke bonnet).
+Components of the Lolita wardrobe consist most importantly of a blouse (long or short sleeves) with a skirt or a dress, such as a jumperskirt (JSK), or a one-piece (OP), which usually come to the knees.
+Lolitas frequently wear wigs in combination with other headwear such as hair bows or bonnets (similar to poke bonnets).
 Lolitas can also wear Victorian style drawers under their petticoats.
-For further effect some Lolitas use knee socks, ankle socks or tights together with either high heels or flat shoes with a bow are worn.
-Other typical Lolita garments are a jumperskirt (JSK) and one-piece (OP).
+For further effect, some Lolitas use knee socks, ankle socks, or tights, together with either high heels or flat shoes, often decorated.